No products in the cart.

 Here are a couple of tricks I learned along the way while making these with a couple of my favorite little artists…

-- Do the prep of cutting out some extra butterflies and making crayon shavings first.
-I like involving kids in all of the steps, but let’s be real, the cutting and shaving just isn’t where the fun’s at for this particular project.
-Once your kiddos get going, you’re going to appreciate having a pile of pre-cut butterflies and lots of crayon shavings at the ready.
+- PREP THE BUTTERFLY CUTOUTS AND CRAYON SHAVINGS.
+Do the prep of cutting out some extra butterflies and starting some crayon shavings first.
+There are a lot of benefits to involving kids in all of the steps of the process, but let’s be real, the cutting and shaving just isn’t where the fun’s at for this particular project.
+Especially if you’re planning on making quite a few, start the prep process then invite your kids to join in – you’re going to appreciate having a pile of pre-cut butterflies and lots of crayon shavings at the ready.

-- Work on large cookie sheets (or similar low-sided surfaces).
+- MAKE YOUR BUTTERFLIES ON A TRAY.
+Work on large cookie sheets (or similar low-sided surfaces you can safely use an iron on for just a minute).
 The little crayon shavings have a tendancy to travel, and one stiff breeze or dragged sleeve means you could have tiny bits of wax in lots of places you don’t want them.

-- Save your extra shavings!
-This is a fun process, and you can easily revisit it later using other simple templates better suited to the season.
+- SAVE YOUR EXTRA CRAYON SHAVINGS!
+This is a fun process, and you can easily revisit it later for some abstract melted crayon art, or with simple templates suited to the appropriate season.
 We’re saving ours for melted crayon autumn leaf art, and melted crayon Christmas trees!

-Ways to use your butterflies for play or learning
+Ways to use your handmade butterfly art for play or learning

 The truly unexpected outcome of this project was how many mini-lessons were so easily incorporated into this art activity (including a lively demo on iron safety – ha!).
 Here are some ideas to help you use your showy spring or summer butterfly brigade for learning and play…